2012 anti-Japanese demonstrations in China: Incidents leading up to the protests

 Japanese and Taiwanese coast guards stood face to face on July 4, 2012.

 On 16 April 2012, Tokyo's prefectural governor Shintaro Ishihara publicly announced his decision to let Tokyo Municipality purchase the island from its private owner.

 On 4 July 2012, three Japanese coast guard boats made an official inspection of a Taiwanese ship near the disputed island.
-After the inspection, Japanese coast guard and Taiwanese coast guard stood face to face.
+After the inspection, the Japanese and Taiwanese coast guards stood face to face.

 On 7 July 2012, Japanese prime minister Yoshihiko Noda expressed his consideration for the Japanese government to buy the disputed islands.
 The Chinese government angrily protested; Ministry spokesman Liu Weimin retorted "No one will ever be permitted to buy and sell China's sacred territory".

 On 15 August 2012, activists from Hong Kong sailed to, and landed on one of the disputed islands, but were stopped by the Japan Coast Guard.
 Seven activists jumped from the ships to swim ashore, five of whom reached the island; the other two turned back to the ships.
 The activists and their ship were detained by Japanese authorities.
 The detained activists were deported two days later.